scipy/scipy.org/www/install.rst

 You may get some messages saying that keyword changes or USE changes are necessary in order to proceed, and that you should use ``--autounmask-write`` to write changes to config files.
-This is especially likely to happen if you are running Gentoo Stable rather than Gentoo Testing, as of this writing (February 2013).

 If this happens, just run the above command with ``--autounmask-write`` appended, then run ``sudo dispatch-conf`` (or an alternative) to save the